Proforma - Script Examples

 Examples of documents that can be used to handle requests for adrenaline autoinjectors (EpiPen, EpiPen Jr) on PBS Authority prescription

-History of anaphylaxis* (if patient is considered to be at continuing risk)
+- History of anaphylaxis* If the patient is considered to be at continuing risk from allergic reactions to identified triggers (confirmed allergen/s) or unidentified triggers (idiopathic anaphylaxis).

 History of a generalised* allergic reaction with one or more of the following factors: